-You’ll need to acquire standard agreements and documents, such as lease agreements and bond lodgement forms – and you’ll need to understand the intricacies of these documents to ensure you’re conducting your business correctly.
+You’ll need to acquire standard agreements and documents, such as lease agreements and bond lodgement forms – and you’ll need to understand the complex nature of these documents to ensure you’re conducting your business correctly.

-Disputes involving rental payments, lease conditions, and bond claims can also wind up in a tribunal – and the tribunal member will take into consideration whether you have taken the appropriate measures and provided the relevant documentation.
+Disputes involving rental payments, lease conditions and bond claims can also wind up in a tribunal where a tribunal member will consider whether you have taken the appropriate measures and provided the relevant documentation.
 Failing to do so could result in an unfavourable ruling for you.

-Professional property managers are accustomed to these formal environments, and can confidently argue for a satisfactory outcome for you.
-As your own property manager, you may need to appear in a tribunal – and the setting can be quite intimidating for many people.
+Professional property managers are accustomed to these formal environments and are trained to confidently argue for a positive outcome.
+As your own property manager, you may need to appear in a tribunal and the setting can be intimidating for many people.

 DIY landlords need to be readily available and prepared to take the time to deal with situations as they arise.
 Whether this is arranging a new lease, or getting a phone call about a burst water pipe at 3am, you can’t clock off from managing your own properties.

-It can be frustrating if you are working, or on holiday, and need to make time to handle your tenant’s needs, or lease your property.
-Property management duties can be very time-consuming, and with problems like urgent maintenance repairs – it’s important that you’re available to deal with them immediately.
+It can be frustrating if you are working, or on holiday and need to make time to handle your tenant’s needs, or lease your property.
+Property management duties can be very time-consuming, with problems like urgent maintenance repairs it’s important that you’re available to deal with them immediately.

 The time-consuming duties can pile up and begin eating away at your free time.
-Just some of the usual tasks include advertising properties, vetting tenants, chasing rent payments and deposit bonds, coordinating repairs, conducting property inspections, and more.
-Fulfilling these responsibilities after work could cut into your precious recreation time, or limit your availability to spend time with your family.
+Just some of the usual tasks include advertising properties, vetting tenants, chasing rent payments and deposit bonds, coordinating repairs, conducting property inspections and more.
+Fulfilling these responsibilities after work could cut into your precious free time, or limit your availability to spend time with your family.

 If you want to manage your own property, you’ll need the appropriate technology and systems to support you.
 You’ll need access to the internet, email, mobile phone, a financial reporting system and electronic files for keeping records.

-Some people use these tools daily, and can navigate technology intuitively.
-For other people, learning to utilise new platforms can be daunting.
+A property managers use these tools daily and can navigate technology intuitively.
+For some, learning to utilise new platforms can be daunting.

 Sometimes, your property will be vacant.
-And this will be stressful for you, so it’s in your best interest to obtain a tenant as quickly as possible.
+This will be stressful for you, so it’s in your best interest to obtain a tenant as quickly as possible.